arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 ### 3.2.4.
 Single Status ###
 When you enable 'single status' it means that the whole ledring shows only the status of 1 MQTT topic (some/thing/1).
 If you deselect the 'single status', each led will represent a seperate topic (some/thing/1 up to some/thing/12)

+### 3.2.5.
+Single Status number ###
+You are subscribed to a MQTT Topic like: `some/thing/#`.
+The idea is that # is a number of e.g. a build pipeline, a status of something, etc. When you enable the 'single status', then all the leds represent the status of one number (#).
+The Single Status number on the configuration page is that number.
+So, let say you have 12 buildpipelines. `some/thing/1 to some/thing/12`.
+At a certain moment you want to keep monitoring the status of only one pipeline, lets say pipeline 5.
+You then enable the single status checkbox and you enter 5 in the Single status number field.

 ## 3.3.
 Change configuration ##
 Browse to the IP of your device and login with `admin` and the `AP Password` which you have initially set.
 It will show the current setting and a link to the configuration page.
 Once you visit this page the device will show the led offset indicator when _not_ in single status mode.